chickensoft-games/chickensoft_site/docs/setup.md

 :::info
 Depending on how you install the .NET SDK, you may or may not need to add them to your path in `~/.bashrc` (linux) or `~/.zshrc` (macOS).
 You can run `which dotnet` in a bash shell to see if they're already in your path.
 If they are, remove the `export PATH` lines for them added previously.
 If it is not the case, you should use `DOTNET_ROOT` to point to your `dotnet` root directory as showed above.

-Make sure the paths to the .NET SDK and Godot match where those tools were installed on your particular system, since it might be different if you installed them manually.
+Make sure the path to the .NET SDK matches where this tool was installed on your particular system, since it might be different if you installed it manually.
 :::

 ## 🤖 Installing Godot